Yi Christy Leung: 2018–2019 season

 In her senior international debut, Leung finished fourth at the 2018 CS Asian Open Figure Skating Trophy in Bangkok, Thailand in August 2018.
 She finished fourth at the 2019 JGP Slovakia in Bratislava, Slovakia in August 2018, where she achieved her personal best short program score of 61.96 and personal best total score of 177.22.
-She next made her Challenger seriesdebut at the 2018 CS U.S. International Figure Skating Classic, where Leung also ranked fourth.
+She next made her Challenger series debut at the 2018 CS U.S. International Figure Skating Classic, where Leung also ranked fourth.
 At the 2018 JGP Slovenia in October 2018, Leung ranked seventh.
 She finished sixth at the 2018 CS Tallinn Trophy, her second Challenger event of the year.
 In December 2018, Leung won the gold medal at the Chinese Figure Skating Championships.

 Leung ranked twelfth at the 2019 Four Continents Figure Skating Championships and twenty-first in the 2019 World Junior Championships.
 At the 2019 World Championships in March 2019, she ranked fourteenth in the short program with a score of 58.60 and fourteenth in the free skate with a score of 118.62, to finish fourteenth overall with a repeat of her personal best total score of 177.22.